ablaom/AreAutomaticsMoreFuelEfficient/README.md

 A qualitative and quantitative statistical analysis of the data provided suggests that automatic cars have better fuel economy than cars with a manual transmission.
-These conclusions are drawn under the assumption that the supplied data is a fair representation of cars more generally (no sampling bias) and under additional technical assumptions of a mild nature.
+These conclusions are drawn under the assumption that the supplied data is a fair representation of all cars (no sampling bias) and under additional technical assumptions of a mild nature.

 ## Analysis